Tunisians feel pride, despair on revolt anniversary

 "One hundred and twenty foreign companies left Tunisia in 2011 because of the sit-ins," said Wided Bouchamaoui, president of the Tunisian Union of Industry and Trade.
 "The Tunisian economy is threatened with paralysis if it continues."

-Samir Dilou, a spokesman for the new government, estimated that the economy lost 2.5 billion dinars (1.04 billion pounds) because of the effects of the revolution.
+Samir Dilou, a spokesman for the new government, estimated that the economy lost 2.5 billion dinars ($1.6 billion) because of the effects of the revolution.

 The Tunisian government, an Islamist-led coalition elected in the country's first ever democratic vote last October, has pledged to create about 100,000 new jobs in 2012, and to give priority to disadvantaged regions.